How To Use

 • Browse through the available workspaces and reports.

-• Use filters or the search bar to find specific reports.
+• Use filters to find specific report.

 • Select the reports and pages you want to include by checking the boxes next to them.